-They may also present delays in mental and physical development and recurrent seizures.
+They may also have delays in mental and physical development and recurrent seizures.

-In general, babies who are infected early in pregnancy suffer from more serious problems than those infected later in pregnancy.
-Babies born with toxoplasmosis may have an increased risk of hearing loss and vision.
+In general, babies who are infected early in pregnancy suffer from more serious problems than those who are infected later in pregnancy.
+Babies born with toxoplasmosis may have a higher risk of hearing and vision loss.
 Some children may be affected with learning disabilities.

 How is toxoplasmosis treated?

-Your doctor may recommend not treating your toxoplasmosis if you are not causing any symptoms.
-Most healthy people who develop an infection do not have any symptoms or develop mild symptoms that are self-limiting.
+Your doctor may recommend not treating your toxoplasmosis if it is not causing any symptoms.
+Most healthy people who develop an infection have no symptoms or mild symptoms that are self-limiting.

-If the disease is severe, persistent, involves the eyes or involves the internal organs, your doctor will prescribe pyrimethamine (Daraprim) and sulfadiazine.
-Pyrimethamine is also used in the treatment of malaria.
+If the disease is severe, persistent, involves the eyes or involves the internal organs, your doctor will typically prescribe pyrimethamine (Daraprim) and sulfadiazine.
+Pyrimethamine is also used to treat malaria.
 Sulfadiazine is an antibiotic.

-If you have HIV or AIDS, you may need to continue these medications for life.
-Pyrimethamine decreases folic acid levels, which is a type of vitamin B. Your doctor may also ask you to take extra vitamin B while you are taking the medicine.
+If you have HIV or AIDS, you may need to continue these medicines for life.
+Pyrimethamine lowers folic acid, which is a type of vitamin B. Your doctor may also ask you to take additional vitamin B while you are taking this medicine.

 Treatment during pregnancy

-O treatment during pregnancy is a bit different.
-Your course of treatment will depend on the infection of the fetus and the severity of the infection.
+O Treatment during pregnancy is a little different.
+Your course of treatment will depend on the fetal infection and the severity of the infection.
 Your doctor will talk to you about the best course for your particular case.
-Most likely, you will receive an antibiotic according to how long you are in pregnancy to reduce the likelihood of transmission to the fetus.
-An antibiotic called spiramycin is usually recommended in the first and second trimester.
-A combination of pyrimethamine / sulfadiazine and leucovorin is generally used during the second and third late trimesters.
+Most likely, you will receive an antibiotic according to how long you are pregnant to reduce the likelihood of transmission to the fetus.
+An antibiotic called spiramycin is usually recommended in the first and early second trimester.
+A combination of pyrimethamine / sulfadiazine and leucovorin is generally used during the late second and third trimesters.

 If your fetus has toxoplasmosis, pyrimethamine and sulfadiazine may be considered as treatment.
-However, both drugs have significant side effects in women and the fetus and are used only as a last resort.
-Potential side effects include suppression of bone marrow that helps to produce blood cells and liver toxicity.
+However, both drugs have significant side effects on women and the fetus and are used only as a last resort.
+Potential side effects include bone marrow suppression that helps produce blood cells and liver toxicity.

 The outlook for people with this condition depends on several factors.
-Pregnant women who develop this condition need to work with their doctor to come up with a treatment plan that is right for them.
+Pregnant women who develop this condition need to work with their doctor to come up with an appropriate treatment plan for them.
 Babies born with toxoplasmosis can receive treatments for up to one year.